 Written by Junji Ito and directed by Ukranian-born director Higuchinski this film revels in being surreal, crazy, unnerving and just plain weird.
 An atmospheric visual and special effects delight that sucks the audience in, it follows the manga’s horror and uses various special effects open to the medium of film to create mind-bending terror in this amusing and twisted traipse through the most messed up town in Japan.

-Nobody in this town seems right.
+Nobody in this place seems right.
 Toshio is the most openly affected but the population’s inability to do anything but gawp at strange events and even revel in them is disturbing.
-Also strange is the boundless cheer of the heroine, even when the whole place is descending into a chaotic mess.
+Also strange is the boundless cheer of the heroine, evident even when the whole place is descending into a chaotic mess.

-The director keeps with the spiral theme of the film, realising that the spiral-pattern draws the eye, so there is a focus on spiral shapes for form cuts, spiral dissolves, close-ups on mouths and ears.
+The director keeps with the spiral theme of the film, realising that the spiral-pattern draws the eye, so there is a focus on spiral shapes for form cuts, spiral dissolves, and close-ups on mouths and ears.
 Higuchinski also has the skill to ratchet up atmosphere with more conventional things like long takes and tight framing, canted shots and patiently allowing characters to explore the twisted landscape, the camera receding or staying motionless and using sound to build up tension.

 The acting in the film fits perfectly.
 Characters feel like they have 2D the emotions of a manga and are resigned to events.
 It could be misconstrued as bad acting especially in the case of Fhi Fan with his irritating monotone voice and emotionless performance that reminds one of a petrified forest but in the context of the film and its atmosphere it works.
 How Kirie ended up with him can only be explained by her own inherent strangeness which is actually endearing when delivered by Eriko Hatsune and you hope this heroine will get out alive.
 Wearing red a lot, she is the most vibrant thing on screen.
 The rest of the cast also deliver with Ren Osugi marvellous as Toshio, his strangeness being all-too believable and disturbing.